-Closet organization, at least when done well, maximizes your storage space.
+Closet organization can maximize your storage space.
 Instead of a plain rod and bare walls above a shelf, you could have cupboards, shoe racks and cubbies, slacks hangers, dual hanging rods, and basically a system of components for everything that you own.

 You might find that there's no need to haul sweaters to the attic because there's new space inside your closet.
 The more wall space you use, the more you can store.
 And Martha Stewart says using aromatic herbs inside such as lavender can help keep everything smelling fresh.

 If you still don't have enough space, consider an organizational system elsewhere.
 You could create storage in the laundry room, guest room or even a temperature-controlled attic.

 It's the perfect time of year to clean up and get organized.
 Maybe that's because the sunshine and springtime's warming temperatures are invigorating.
 Whatever the reason, you've got a lot of options.